 Spotlight your wellbeing benefits

 National Wellness Month is a great opportunity to remind your team about the powerful benefits at their fingertips.
-A recent study found 80% of employees say they understand their benefits, but the results of a knowledge test concluded that only 49% actually do.
+A recent study found that 80% of employees say they understand their benefits, but the results of a recent knowledge test concluded that only 49% actually do.

 With open enrollment right around the corner, this presents a powerful opportunity to fill the gap.
 Educate employees on their wellbeing benefits by: